LBCrion/sfwbar/doc/sfwbar.rst

   `floating` will only show flowing windows.
   `minimized` will filter out minimized windows.
   `output` will only show windows from the current display.
-  `worspace` will only show window from the current workspace.
+  `workspace` will only show window from the current workspace.

 sort = [true|false]
   setting of whether taskbar items should be sorted.
 If the items are not